 One of our radial sorties during the last hiking in the mountains of Crimea is of particular interest because of the Terpi-Koba cave.
 Therefore, I would recommend to everyone who will be in this area to follow the route through the Kara-Tau mountain, or to make exactly the same radial excursion.
 We climbed Kara-Tau from the East Suat tourist camp.
 This is a great place to stay overnight, there is a spring and a stream where you can even wash yourself if you want to, there is a lot of space and there will be enough for more than one group.
 In total, the entire radial hike took no more than 6 hours in time, and this provided that we sat on the top for a very long time and stayed in the cave for about an hour.

-Climbing a steep slope from East Suat,we get to the Choban-Chokrak well in a few minutes.
-Next to it are parking speleologists, as well as those who collect herbs and berries.
-Further, when the forest begins again, the road forks heavily.
-But if you follow the compass, you can hardly miss it.
-And having already gone through all these forks, it becomes clear that most of the roads lead in the same direction.
+Climbing a steep slope from East Suat, in a few minutes we get to the Choban-Chokrak well.
+Near it there are cave camps, as well as those who collect herbs and berries.
+Further, when the forest begins again, the road branches heavily.
+But if you follow the compass, you can hardly miss.
+And after passing all these forks, it becomes clear that most of the roads lead in the same direction..

-On the mountain Kara-Tau (1220 m), a monumentperished during the Great Patriotic War, and also instead of a triangulator, for some reason, a regular stick was thrust.
-Above you can see a view of the lower plateau of Karabi and the meteorological station of Karabi.
+On the Kara-Tau mountain (1220 m) there is a monument to those who died during the Great Patriotic War, and for some reason instead of a triangulator an ordinary stick was stuck.
+From above there is a view of the lower plateau Karabi and the Karabi weather station.

-Despite the fact that the Terpi-Koba cave is quite small, it took us about an hour to photograph and view the walls of the two rooms.
-Although, of course, a quick inspection should take no more than 15 minutes.
+Despite the fact that the Terpi-Koba cave is quite small, it took us about an hour to photograph and examine the walls of the two halls.
+Although, of course, a cursory inspection takes no more than 15 minutes.

-Next time I will tell you about the huge cave Emine Bair Hosarwhere we went along with the guide, and where there are not only stalactites and stalagmites, but also the bones of a real mammoth.
+Next time I'll tell you about the huge cave Emine Bair Khosar, where we went with a guide, and where there are not only stalactites and stalagmites, but also the bones of a real mammoth.